-Together with members of his tribe, the Manager by Te Urewera Treks, a bush camp in which guests spend the night in tents with sleeping bags on air mattresses and camp beds.
+Together with members of his tribe, the Executive by Te Urewera Treks, a bush camp in which guests spend the night in tents with sleeping bags on air mattresses and camp beds.
 Joe deliberately did without more comfort in the Busch-Camp in order to offer the visitors a maximum experience of nature.

 Therefore, there is also a compost-toilet, but surprisingly warm showers, which is good, because the next in the New Zealand rainforest can also be very cold in April, the late summer, and temperatures around the 0 degrees.